redaelkate/SmartLine/README.md

 - **AI-Powered Agents**: Intelligent agents capable of handling customer interactions, sales, and support tasks.
 - **Task Automation**: Automate repetitive tasks such as appointment scheduling, order tracking, and FAQs.
+- **Edits on spreadsheets**: puts the output of the call ( summary , transcript and order name ) on a spreadsheet for the owner to see
 - **Real-Time Analytics**: Monitor agent performance, customer satisfaction, and task completion rates.
 - **Customizable Workflows**: Tailor AI agents to suit specific business needs.